- Watch a colony of sea lions playing in the sand on San Cristobal

 The majestic Sierra Negra Volcano is the highlight of today's agenda.
 You'll do a six-hour roundtrip hike to its summit, from where you'll get to see the second-largest volcanic crater in the world.
 Walk around spectacular lava landscapes, taking in views of the northern volcanoes on Isabela and Fernandina Islands.
 During your climb, make sure to be on the lookout for the unique vegetation that inhabits the area.
 You'll have some free time after you get back to Isabela Island.
 If you still have energy, you can go snorkeling at Concha Perla or head to a beach to relax.

 Day 8: Excursion to Los Tuneles

-Get an early start this morning to take the public speedboat to Santa Cruz Island, roughly 2.5 hours away.
+Get an early start this morning to take the public speedboat to Santa Cruz Island.
 Meet your guide at the dock, then head to the highlands to see giant tortoises in the wild.
 Enjoy lunch at a local farm before continuing to Puerto Ayora.

-Day 13: Free Day in Santa Cruz Island
+Day 13: Hike, Swim & Sunbathe on Santa Cruz Island

 Day 14: Transfer to Airport on Baltra Island